tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 under the same consistency privacy considerations as the rest of the configuration (see {{Section 7 of OHTTP}}).
 Specifically, clients SHOULD NOT fall back from Chunked OHTTP to the non-chunked variant if they are configured to used chunking.
-Falling back would allow clients to have inconsistent behavior that could be used to identify them.
+Falling back would allow clients to have inconsistent behavior that could be used to partition client anonymity sets.

 ## Message Truncation